-We have seen our fourth cohort complete the EPQ mastering undergraduate level academic research skills in their own independent projects.
+We have seen our fifth cohort complete the EPQ mastering undergraduate level academic research skills in their own independent projects.

 We have also continued positive work in raising funds to support others.
-The Academy has continued to support local and national charities including raising money for five House charities totalling over £6,000.
+The Academy has continued to support local and national charities and this year we have supported the local food bank with food donations.

 The Academy continues to work with other schools and partners to provide teacher training: Nottingham University, Lincoln University and St George's partnership.
-All trainee teachers have passed their ITT and all NQTs at the Academy successfully completed their induction year.
+All trainee teachers have passed their ITT and all ECTs at the Academy successfully completed their induction year.